92hackers/dive-into-source/README.md

 # Dive Into Source

-A stupid simple, powerful source code analyzer, targeting help you understand repo source code as quickly as possible.
+A stupid simple, powerful source code analyzer, targeting help you understand codebase as quickly as possible.

-Most important, it's beautiful.

 ## Features